North Coast Water Board Program Priorities

 - Ensure that our closed and open sites do not pose an additional risk to public health and the environment from the effects of sea level rise.

-- Continue to work in the statewide effort to develop new and useful metrics to better manage the SCP and UST programs.
+- Work on the statewide effort to develop new and useful metrics to better manage the SCP and UST programs.

 - Continue annual letters to responsible parties of sites needing ongoing investigation or cleanup but posing no immediate health threat.